 In the ordinary course of business, we are, from time to time, involved in product-related lawsuits, claims, investigations, proceedings and threats of litigation.
 These matters include an April 2004 claim by a customer that certain of our software products and implementation services failed to meet the customer's expectations.
-In March 2014, a judgment issued in favor of the claimant customer against us in the amount of approximately \$2.6 million plus interest and a portion of legal fees.
-We have filed an appeal of the judgment; however, the results of such appeal, and of claims in general related to our products and services, cannot be predicted with certainty, and could materially adversely affect our results of operations, cash flows or financial position.
+In March 2014, a judgment was issued by the trial court in favor of the claimant customer against us in the amount of approximately \in 1.9 million plus interest and a portion of legal fees.
+We subsequently filed an appeal of that judgment.
+As of June 2016, the appellate court determined that we are liable for damages in the amount of approximately \in 1.7 million plus interest, with the possibility of additional damages to be determined in further proceedings by the appellate court.

+The amount of damages cannot be predicted with certainty, and could materially adversely affect our results of operations, cash flows or financial position.